grpc/proposal/A74-xds-config-tears.md

 already done so.
 This handle will not be released until the cds policy is destroyed.

-Note that when XdsDependencyManager returns a new configuration that removes a cluster, the cds policy for that cluster may continue to exist for a short time due to the cluster refs taken for calls in the ConfigSelector, but it will no longer be present in the XdsConfig that is passed in via an attribute.
-Thus, other than the is_dynamic behavior described above, the cds policy should ignore updates in which it does not find the cluster in the XdsConfig.
+Note that when a cds LB policy obtains a dynamic subscription to a cluster, there may be subsequent updates from the xds resolver that do not yet include the newly subscribed-to cluster.
+Therefore, the cds policy will need to ignore updates in which the XdsConfig does not contain the cluster.
+However, this case should not occur with non-dynamic clusters, because the xds resolver ensures that those clusters are being subscribed to until they are removed from the LB policy config.

 The code for generating the configuration for the priority policy (see [A56]) will be moved from the xds_cluster_resolver policy into the